BryanSCL/biteright/README.md

 # Bite Right
-This is a quick, interactive browser-based game that turns everyday nutrition choices into a fun, hands-on experience.
+A quick, interactive browser-based game that turns everyday nutrition choices into a fun, hands-on experience.
 Instead of reading through content, users learn by actively making decisions and seeing the impact play out in real time.

 Through a series of mini-games, players explore how different food choices affect energy levels, focus, and overall performance — all without relying on traditional quiz formats or heavy text.